Optimal-Learning-Lab/LKT/README.md

 Examples below
 ==============

-Please see the manual and vignette for more information.
+Please see the manual and vignettes for more information.

 Load data
 =========